Izumo Hinomisaki Lighthouse 出雲日御碕灯台

 Climbing the 163 steps to the top rewards you with dramatic views.
 The 360-degree observation deck is almost 40 meters above ground, with views up and down the coast, inland over the Izumo region and as far as the Oki Islands more than 50 kilometers out in the Sea of Japan.

 How to Get There

-The lighthouse is the last stop on Ichibata Bus 1 from Izumo Station.
+The lighthouse is the last stop on the Ichibata Bus Hinomisaki from Izumo Station.
 The bus also takes passengers around Izumo Taisha Shrine.
 It takes around 45 minutes from the station or 20 minutes from Izumo Taisha.